 At the same time, the parenting app software packages only allow you to track three devices or less.
 Some allow you to track up to five devices or more.
 Then again, most average families may only need to track less than 5 devices that are worth their money.

-The Best Parental Control Apps Available Today
+The Best Parental Control Apps For Android and iPhone Devices

 Now that we have done with the criteria part, let’s have a look at some of the best parental control apps that are currently available in this list below.